sensu/sensu-docs/content/sensu-go/5.16/guides/reduce-alert-fatigue.md

 {{< /highlight >}}

 Notice the annotations under the `metadata` scope.
-The annotations are required for the filter asset to work the same way as the interactively created filter.
+The annotations are required for the filter asset to work the same way as the interactively created event filter.
 Specifically, the annotations in this check definition are doing several things:

-1. `fatigue_check/occurrences`: Tells the filter on which occurrence to send the event for further processing
+1. `fatigue_check/occurrences`: Tells the event filter on which occurrence to send the event for further processing
-2. `fatigue_check/interval`: Tells the filter at what interval (in seconds) to allow additional events to be processed
+2. `fatigue_check/interval`: Tells the event filter the interval at which to allow additional events to be processed (in seconds)
 3. `fatigue_check/allow_resolution`: Determines wiether to pass a `resolve` event through to the filter

 For more information about configuring these values, see the [filter asset README][10].
-Next, you'll assign the newly minted filter to a handler.
+Next, you'll assign the newly minted event filter to a handler.

-#### Assign the filter to a handler
+#### Assign the event filter to a handler

-Just like with the [interactively created filter][4], you'll assign the filter to a handler.
+Just like with the [interactively created event filter][4], you'll assign the filter to a handler.
 Here's an example:

 {{< highlight yaml >}}